 The immune system communicates with other organs of the body to fight infection and kill pathogens via various mechanisms.
 Monocytes are a crucial component in the immune system that are involved in many immune system responses and are used as representatives of the immune system in this human-on-a-chip platform.

-The reported multiorgan microfluidic system includes three separate compartments involving the liver, cardiomyocyte, and skeletal muscle cells.
+The reported multiorgan microfluidic device includes three separate compartments involving the liver, cardiomyocyte, and skeletal muscle cells.
 This immune system-on-a-chip platform features monocytes as representative of the immune system which circulate through the three compartments of the system.